dsaragih/maze-game/phase0/readme.md

 IMPORTANT: Terminating the program through console (instead of selecting the exit option) will prevent any new data from being saved
 Note: "cancel" is not a valid username (capitalization of the "cancel" does not matter - it is also invalid)

+There are two build in users:

+Username: TestAdmin
+Password: 123
+This user is an admin

+Username: User1
+Password: 123
+This user is not an admin